QuentinRa/blog.quentinra.dev/cyber/server/database/index.md

 Select name,desc from product where name LIKE '%' UNION Select username,password FROM users-- -%'
 ```

-Notice that now, the query will return a list of product, concatenated with a list of usernames/password!
+UNION is used to concatenate the results of two queries, here the first one return a list of products, while the second one return a list (username,password).
 </div><div>

-**Explanation**
+**How we created this payload:**

-**Inject `'`**: because we want to close the "Like", and avoid an error `[...]
-LIKE '%`.
+**Test `'`**: because the value in inside quotes, we need to close it.

 ```sql
 Select name,desc from product where name LIKE '%'%'
 ```

-**1. Inject `' --`**: the problem, is that now the query won't work, because we have 3 single quotes, and there is a trailing `%`.
-So, what we do is commenting the rest of the query.
+The problem, is that now the query won't work, because we have a trailing `%'`.
+So, we comment the rest of the query with `' --`.

 ```sql
 Select name,desc from product where name LIKE '%' --%'
 ```

-**2. Inject `'-- -`**:  The code above may not work on some DBMS, because they want a space between the start of a comment, and the comment itself.
-So, we add ` -`, to ensure that there is a space.
+The code above may not work on some DBMS, because they want a space between the start of a comment, and the comment itself.
+So, we add "` -`", to ensure that there is a space giving us **`'-- -`**.

 ```sql
 Select name,desc from product where name LIKE '%' -- -%'
 ```

-**3. Have fun**: between `'%'` and `-- -%'`, we can write SQL code, through the syntax of the final query must be valid.
-In the example, we used `UNION Select username,password FROM users`, which is used to merge results of two queries.
+Between `'` and `-- -`, we can write SQL code, through the syntax of the final query must be valid ✌️.
+In the example, we used "` UNION Select username,password FROM users`" to merge the results of two queries.
 </div></div>

 <hr class="sl">